Iserbrook: Culture

-Iserbook is home to the Martin-Luther-Kirche, Iserbrook, which is part of the parish of Sülldorf-Iserbrook.
+Iserbrook is home to the Martin-Luther-Kirche, Iserbrook, which is part of the parish of Sülldorf-Iserbrook.
 The parish Sülldorf-Iserbrook was formed in 2005 due to financial constraints in the parishes.

 Sports

 On the southern edge, between Iserbook and Blankenese, there is the indoor pool "Simrockbad".
 Opposite this, there are some playing fields of the sports club FTSV Komet Blankenese.

 Infrastructure

 Health systems

 In Iserbrook there are not less than 12 day care centers for children and as well as 15 physicians in private practices and 2 pharmacies.

 Transportation

 Iserbrook station is serviced by the rapid transit system (Line S1) of the city train.
 Public transport is also provided by buses.
 Both are operated by the HVV.

 According to the Department of Motor Vehicles (Kraftfahrt-Bundesamt), there were 4,467 private cars registered (379 cars/1000 people) in Iserbrook.
 The Bundesstrasse 431 (one of the biggest East-West transits in North Germany) is passing to connect Altona with Meldorf in Schleswig-Holstein.